knifeyspoony/idapython_scripts/bit_tester/README.md

 Defining the use case helped me plan out the work.
 I tried to identify the essential pieces first to avoid writing a GUI and hooking everything up only to discover that something basic like finding an enumeration isn't feasible.

 So here are my tasks:
 1. Take a bit test value and find a matching enumeration.
-If we can't do this, there's no point writing a GUI.
 2. Replace a constant value in the code with the matched enumeration name.
 3. Create a dialog box, populated with the values discovered in (1)
 4. Allow the user to choose (or not) an enumeration to apply.

-### Going from a Bit Test to an Enum Constant
+## Going from a Bit Test to an Enum Constant
 This part sounds pretty simple.
 How can we take a bit test instruction in IDA and find all matching enum constants?

 ```python